bekk/bekk-christmas/post/react/react-testing-library.md

 ## User interaction and asynchronicity

 Let’s say that when our button is clicked, it triggers the loading of some data, which is then rendered somehow.
 We can test this scenario with the user-event utility.
-We’ll find the button, click it, and then assert that the content eventually shows up.
-Let’s assume that the component \`MyComponent\` includes a button with the label "Load Data" and that the loaded content has the header "Your Data*"*.
+We’ll find the button, click it and then assert that the content eventually shows up.
+Let’s assume that the component `MyComponent` includes a button with the label "Load Data" and that the loaded content has the header "Your Data*"*.

 ```jsx
 import userEvent from "@testing-library/user-event";